Fort Lauderdale's Largest and Best-Stocked Dive Shop!

 Diving in Ft.
 Lauderdale is unique in that every dive is different even if you are diving in the same location.
 Hurricanes change dive sites every hurricane season moving wrecks around and changing reefs.
 Expect to see different things on each dive trip.
 Some recommended Ft.
 Lauderdale dive sites would be:

-Visit Dania Beach location...easy to find right off I-95.
-Thousands of SCUBA and Snorkeling items in stock for South Florida SCUBA divers, and vacationers.
+Visit the Dania Beach location...easy to find right off I-95.
+Thousands of SCUBA and Snorkeling items in stock for South Florida SCUBA divers and vacationers.